Ingrid Young

 Current research interests

-Ingrid is a co-author of the British HIV Association Pre-exposure Prophylaxis (PrEP) Clinical Guidelines (2018), and is currently the lead on the equity chapter of the revised guidelines currently in progress.
+Ingrid is a co-author of the British HIV Association Pre-exposure Prophylaxis (PrEP) Clinical Guidelines (2018, 2025), and lead on the equity chapter of the most recent guidelines.

 Ingrid was co-chair of IRESH (www.iresh.org.uk), Scottish Interdisciplinary Research in Sexual Health Network from 2018 - 2020 and continues to be an active member.